ZenghaoZheng/MDTF-3DHPE/README.md

-# 🌀 Mamba-Driven Topology Fusion for Monocular 3D Human Pose Estimation (IMAVIS Under Review)
+# 🌀 Mamba-Driven Topology Fusion for Monocular 3D Human Pose Estimation (Published on Image and Vision Computing)

 Official PyTorch implementation of our paper: